lennyleadership/zhichang/content/docs/06 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 That means the reader has to supply the connection themselves, if they know it.

-If they don't know it, then they're really in trouble because they'll just draw a blank.
+If they don't know it, then they're really in trouble because they'll just <u>draw a blank</u>.

 Now, we can make this sentence easier even for seasoned economists to understand, if we choose to make that causal link between those two things that we've highlighted explicit.
 And I want you to watch how doing this actually overcomes the abstract nature of the original sentence.